subhodeeps/subhodeeps.github.io/_pages/about.md

 ---
 permalink: /
-title: "hey there! welcome to my homepage page"
+title: "hey there! welcome to my homepage"
 excerpt: "About me"
 author_profile: true
 redirect_from: